 Writers use this powerful method to make their pieces memorable—even brilliant—rather than dry and boring.
-In many ways, description is the most important kind of writing you can teach your children because it supports other reasons for writing such as storytelling, informative reports, or persuasion.
+In many ways, description is the most important kind of writing you can teach your children.
+Why?
+Because it supports other reasons for writing such as storytelling, informative reports, or persuasion.

-So even if your child never aspires to write stories or poetry, description is a wonderful skill to develop, for without it, all other writing falls flat.
+Even if your child never aspires to write stories or poetry, description is a wonderful skill to develop.
+Without it, all other writing falls flat.

 Describing a Place

-Master storyteller Charles Dickens was also a master of using description to create a particular mood or idea.
+Master storyteller Charles Dickens was also a master of using description to create a mood.

 It was a town of machinery and tall chimneys, out of which interminable serpents of smoke trailed themselves for ever and ever, and never got uncoiled.
 It had a black canal in it, and a river that ran purple with ill-smelling dye, arid vast piles of building full of windows where there was a rattling and a trembling all day long, and where the piston of the steam-engine worked monotonously up and down, like the head of an elephant in a state of melancholy madness. ~Charles Dickens, Hard Times

 But your child doesn’t have to be a Dickens to add color, depth, and interest to his writing.
-Here, a ninth grader draws on all five senses to describe a place and set an effective mood.
+Here, a ninth grader draws on all five senses to describe a place and create a mood.

 Moist and salty, a chilly breeze blows in across the swells, bringing with it the pungent smells of seaweed and fish and making me pull my jacket a little closer.
 Sea spray transforms into fiery prisms as the waves splash against the shore, catch the last golden rays of sun, and toss them up like liquid crystals.